apache/trafficcontrol/docs/source/admin/quick_howto/multi_site.rst

 			:scale: 100%
 			:align: center

-	#) In the delivery service page, select the newly created DS_PROFILE and save the delivery service.
+	#) In the :term:`Delivery Service` page, select the newly created ``DS_PROFILE`` and save the :term:`Delivery Service`.

 #.
 Turn on parent_proxy_routing in the MID profile.

 ..
 Note:: Support for multisite configurations with single-layer CDNs is now available.
-If a cachegroup's defined parents are either blank or of the type ORG_LOC, that cache's parent.config will be generated as a top layer cache, even if it is an edge.
-In the past, parent.config generation was strictly determined by cache type.
-The new method examines the parent cachegroup definitions and generates the parent.config accordingly.
+If a :term:`Cache Group`\ s defined parents are either blank or of the type ``ORG_LOC``, that :term:`cache server`'s ``parent.config`` will be generated as a top layer cache, even if it is an edge.
+In the past, ``parent.config`` generation was strictly determined by cache type.
+The new method examines the parent :term:`Cache Group` definitions and generates the :file:`parent.config` accordingly.